 Security Level 2 enhances the physical security mechanisms of a Security Level 1 cryptographic module by adding the requirement for tamper-evidence, which includes the use of tamper-evident coatings or seals on removable covers of the module.
 Tamper-evident coatings or seals are placed on a cryptographic module so that the coating or seal must be broken to attain physical access to the critical security parameters (CSP) within the module.
-Tamper-evident seals (example shown in Figure 14, page 34) are placed on covers to protect against unauthorized physical access.
+Tamper-evident seals (example shown in Figure 19, page 49) are placed on covers to protect against unauthorized physical access.
 In addition Security Level 2 requires, at a minimum, role-based authentication in which a cryptographic module authenticates the authorization of an operator to assume a specific role and perform a corresponding set of services.

-Figure 14.
+Figure 19.
 Example of FIPS tamper evidence labels.

 Note.
-Image is for reference only, do not represent actual drive.
+Image is for reference only, does not represent actual drive.

-8.0 ABOUT SELF-ENCRYPTING DRIVES
+8.0 About self-encrypting drives